 Each jurisdiction and the region as a whole have made progress toward achieving a more equitable housing market, as noted in the draft Regional Fair Housing Plan.
 We celebrate these successes and look to build on them in pursuing the regional and local goals and priorities.
 We look forward to collaborating to expand housing access and to reduce and ultimately to eliminate fair housing violations across our region.
 We hope that the Metropolitan Washington Council of Governments and each of its participating localities will look to us as partners as you move forward to finalize and then to implement the Metropolitan Washington Regional Fair Housing Plan.

 Sincerely.

+atalin Pitu

-Katalin Peter, Esq.
+Katalin Peter, Esg.
 Vice President of Government Affairs.

-District of Columbia-Residential
+District of Columbia-Residential Apartment and Office Building Association of Metropolitan Washington (AOBA)

-Brian Anleu

-Vice President of Government Affairs,
+Brian Anleu Vice President of Government Affairs, Maryland